 Are we allowed to have cars?

-In an effort to foster community, personal vehicles are not allowed.
-The university will supply van transportation for students to go to town for groceries, movies, field trips, etc.
+In an effort to foster community, personal vehicles are not allowed at the High sierra Campus.
+The university supplies van transportation for students to go into town for groceries, movies, field trips, etc.

 Will my cell phone work?